darcher-figo/boilerplate/docs/README.md

 ### 7.1 Some code style guidelines

-- Use stage-2 and higher JavaScript (modern) syntax for new projects.
+- Use stage-2 and higher javascript (modern) syntax for new projects.
 For old project stay consistent with existing syntax unless you intend to modernise the project.

   _Why:_